Skip to the main content

 • Minimum Education Varies

 There is no standard education for reflexology therapists.
-Self-employed reflexology therapists may need a municipal business licence, annual police security clearance or CPR and First Aid training.
+Self-employed reflexology therapists may need a municipal business licence, annual police security clearance, CPR, and First Aid training.

 See the Natural Health Practitioners of Canada website for education and insurance opportunities and information.

-Before enrolling in a reflexology course or program, prospective reflexology therapists should discuss their training options with several practising reflexology therapists who are working in different types of environments.
+Before enrolling in a reflexology course or program, prospective reflexology therapists should discuss their training options with several practising reflexology therapists who are working in different settings.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.